Ironhead Sportster Maintenance

 Battery Charger Pigtail

-Installing a little pigtail to the two terminals vastly reduces the chances of the positive wire touching the chassis.
-This could explode the battery before the wire melts.
+Installing a battery charger pigtail to the two terminals vastly reduces the chances of the positive wire touching the chassis when charging.
+It's for safety and convenience.

 Sitting unused, gasoline turns bad, and over several years of time it will turn to varnish.
 Fuel system maintenance includes checking fuel lines for cracking and weathering, and checking your fuel filter to make sure it's not clogged.